aniketrepo/science/physics.light;reflection-and-refraction.md

 * **First law of reflection**- The incident ray, the normal and the reflected ray all lie on the same plane.

 * **Second law of reflection**- The angle of incidence and the angle of reflection are always equal.

+## Formation of an image by a plane mirror

+* Something from which light rays start is called an object.
+The light rays me be the self or the reflected rays of the object.

+* Image is the point where light rays meet or appear to meet.

+* Image is always formed behind the mirror.

+* Light rays from an object hits the mirror.
+After reflection, they appear to meet at 'i'.
+Image is seen at 'i'.

+* Image is formed behind the mirror.

+* Distance of the object and the image is same from mirror.

+## Image of extended object

+* Object distance is equal to image distance.

+* Object and image are of same size.

+* Image is erect.

+* **Lateral Inversion**- When an object is kept in front of a plane mirror, sides are reversed.
+Right becomes left and left becomes right.
+This phenomenon is called Lateral Inversion.

+## Real and Virtual image

+* **Real Image**- The light rays actualy meet at an image.
+It can also be projected on a screen.

+* **Virtual Image**- The light rays appear to meet at an image.
+It can't be projected on a screen.